 If you take no action or miss the deadline the DOL will suspend or revoke your license.
 This is true even if you have valid legal defenses to the DOL action and even if you are found innocent of the DUI charge.
 For most people, the opportunity to fight to save the driver’s license is critical.
 Under the DUI laws a driver may apply for an “Ignition Interlock License” which, depending upon the timing, can result in no loss of the ability to drive.
 However, under the ignition interlock license, the ability to drive is conditioned upon the driver having installed in his/her vehicle and ignition interlock device.
 There is an exception to the requirement for the device in the case where an individual is an employee, driving an employer-owned car on legitimate company business.
-Under those circumstances, the employer must sign a declaration under penalty of perjury (certain “waiting periods” apply).
+Under those circumstances, the employer must sign a declaration under penalty of perjury.
 Washington’s DUI laws now constitute a complex matrix of choices that must be made by a driver almost immediately after a DUI arrest if the choices are to be made intelligently.
-The 20 day deadline is one of many reasons that it is important to have a seasoned DUI defense lawyer on your side as soon as possible after a DUI arrest.
+The specific deadline pertaining to your Driver’s Hearing Request is one of many reasons that it is important to have a seasoned DUI defense lawyer on your side as soon as possible after a DUI arrest.

 Questions?
 Call Jon Fox (425) 274-9190.